-Vehicles equipped with automatic high beam assist systems can obtain a reduction in demerits for specific test conditions.
-The demerit for the low beam test condition is reduced when the following conditions are met:

-- 1. The low beam does not exceed the glare illuminance thresholds for the given test. - 2.
-The 5 lux visibility distance for the high beam exceeds the 5 lux visibility distance for the low beam in the same measurement.

-When these conditions are met, the demerit reduction for the specific test condition is determined by calculating the low beam demerits that would result using both the low beam and high beam 5 lux distances for the given curve.
+Vehicles equipped with automatic high beam assist systems can obtain a reduction in visibility demerits for specific test conditions.
+If the 5 lux visibility distance for the high beam exceeds the 5 lux visibility distance for the low beam in the same measurement, then the demerit for the low beam test condition is reduced.
+The reduction for the specific test condition is determined by calculating the low beam visibility demerits that would result using both the low beam and high beam 5 lux distances for the given approach.
 The reduction is equivalent to one-third of the difference between these two demerit values.
 For example, if on the 250 m radius right curve the low beam 5 lux distance is 45 m and the high beam 5 lux distance is 55 m, the low beam demerits would be reduced by 0.5: